jerry-botaoyu/Technical-Director-Portfolio/README.md

 - The code can be found [here](https://github.com/jerry-botaoyu/technical-director/blob/main/snap_together.py).
 - Description: This is an inferior version of the Snap Together Tool used in Maya.

+## School projects that demonstrate my programming abilities

+Throughout my studies in college, I have built projects using Java, C#, and PHP.
+Theses projects can be found  [here](https://github.com/jerry-botaoyu/school_projects)